stcarrez/ada-util/README.md

 ## Using without Alire

-The library needs [Alire](https://alire.ada.dev/) to compile but you can use it in your project if you build the library with the same compiler and then install it.
+If you don't have [Alire](https://alire.ada.dev/) or want to build and install the library on a specific place, run a `setup` command to configure the build as well as installation directory.
 For a detailed description on how you can configure, build and install the library refer to the [Installation](https://ada-util.readthedocs.io/en/latest/Installation/) guide.
 Otherwise, you can easily configure and build the library with the steps described below.